chronicleprotocol/documentation/docs/FAQ/General.md

 A push oracle proactively provides data to smart contracts without being explicitly requested, whenever a condition or event happens (sometimes referred to as a threshold or a heartbeat).
 On the other hand, PULL oracles require smart contracts to request data explicitly.
 The data is pulled from external sources in response to a query from the smart contract.

 ## Does Chronicle use a PULL or a PUSH model for its Oracles?
-Chronicle currently operates using a PUSH model.
-We plan to implement a PULL model in the near future.
+Chronicle operates using a PUSH model.

 ## Who are the validators for Chronicle?
 The validators of Chronicle are represented by a community of the leading blockchain protocols including: